a-certain-dude/Affirmations/README.md

-Affirmations App - Starter Code
+Affirmations App - Full Code
 ================================

-Starter code for the Android Basics with Compose: Affirmations app.
+Full code for the Android Basics with Compose: Affirmations app.

 Introduction